gosainravi/flask/README.md

 # Asset Management Software with the help of flask and html over EC2 instances on AWS
 # Install dependencies
-pip, sql agent, flask, allow all traffic on aws security group
+pip, sql agent, flask, allow all traffic on aws security group access the public ip and the port to access the page